The NPI Awards consist of four categories: Equipment, Materials, Software and Process Innovation.

 Software - management (ERP, MRP, etc.)

-For 2018, CIRCUITS ASSEMBLY welcomes a new category to its popular NPI Awards.
-The Innovative Process category recognizes engineering work done at the assembly (OEM or EMS) level.
+The Process Innovation category recognizes engineering work done at the assembly (OEM or EMS) level.

 What qualifies?
 An innovation that represents an enhancement to existing equipment or process capabilities.
 It could be something as simple as making workers pass an ESD check before entering the factory.
 (This is now commonplace, but when introduced it was an elegant solution for cutting down on ESD issues.)